 When you die what will your friends and family know of who you were?

 At work they may try to measure you with numbers, but to your spouse, daughter and friend those measurements are meaningless.
 They know you from how you have helped them and hurt them.
 How you loved them or rejected them.
-What is measured about you has little bearing on the experience the people who matter most have.
+What is measured about you in numbers has little bearing on the experience the people who matter most have.

 I do understand the power of measurement.
 Carefully chosen data can help us see.
 We are distracted creatures and a stream of good data helps us pay attention to important things we’d otherwise overlook in our daily chaos.
 I like the ideas in Moneyball, where data helped people open their minds about what things matter and what things don’t.